jidongbsu/cs452-device-driver/README.md

 ### Major Device Number vs Minor Device Number

-Linux systems use a pair of numbers to differentiate devices: major device number, minor device number.
+Linux systems use a pair of numbers to differentiate devices: major device number and minor device number.
 Take the following as an example,

 ```console
 (base) [jidongxiao@onyx ~]$ ls -l /dev/sda*